schneidmaster/react-coffee-and-friends/README.md

 * CoffeeScript
 * React Router
 * Fluxxor
-* BassCSS
-* PostCSS
+* Bootstrap
 * Webpack
-* Gulp

 Includes:

-* Gulp build setup with appropriate npm packages preinstalled in package.json
+* Webpack build setup with appropriate npm packages preinstalled in package.json
 * Example components to set up and use React Router with Fluxxor
 * Bonus Authenticated and Login components to demonstrate doing login redirects